8 Effective Ways to Discipline Children

 Revoke privileges

 It is important to note that child discipline techniques like revoking privileges should only be used as a last resort after other methods have failed.
-Try to be calm and not yell when using this child behaviour management strategy, so your child doesn’t feel like you’re punishing them for something they didn’t do wrong.
+Try to be calm and not yell when using this child behaviour management strategy so your child doesn’t feel you’re punishing them for something they didn’t do wrong.

-The child behaviour management strategies we have discussed in this article are just some of the many ways parents can effectively discipline their children.
+The child behaviour management strategies discussed in this article are just some of the many ways parents can effectively discipline their children.
 There is no one right way to raise kids; however, several child discipline techniques work better than others (e.g., time out and giving consequences).

 Parents should use a combination of these child behaviour management strategies to create a plan that works best for their families.